 - If you are asking for a fast appeal, make your appeal in writing or call us at the phone number shown in Chapter 2, Section 1, "How to contact us when you are making an appeal about your medical care or Part D prescription drugs." - You must make your appeal request within 60 calendar days from the date on the written notice we sent to tell you our answer to your request for a coverage decision.
-If you miss this deadline and have a good reason for missing it, we may give you more time to make your appeal.
+If you miss this deadline and have a good reason for missing it, explain the reason your appeal is late when you make your appeal.
+We may give you more time to make your appeal.
 Examples of good cause for missing the deadline may include if you had a serious illness that prevented you from contacting us or if we provided you with incorrect or incomplete information about the deadline for requesting an appeal. - You can ask for a copy of the information regarding your medical decision and add more information to support your appeal. - You have the right to ask us for a copy of the information regarding your appeal.
 We are allowed to charge a fee for copying and sending this information to you. - If you wish, you and your doctor may give us additional information to support your appeal.